Compare the best internet service providers in White Plains. Find fiber, cable, and wireless options.

 Home to 59,559 people, White Plains is a mid-sized NY community where broadband options are growing but unevenly distributed.
 Cable internet covers most of the city, while fiber availability depends on carrier buildout progress in specific neighborhoods.
 Fixed wireless and 5G home internet are filling gaps, particularly in newer subdivisions and areas at the city's edges where wired infrastructure may lag.
 White Plains households earn a median income of $74,817, making mid-tier broadband plans the most popular choice.
 Plans in the 200-500 Mbps range at $40-$70/month deliver the best balance of performance and affordability for families at this income level.
 White Plains's housing stock is predominantly single-family homes, which gives homeowners the freedom to choose from any available ISP without building-level contracts or restrictions.
 This housing type also allows installation of outdoor equipment like satellite dishes and fixed wireless antennas, broadening the range of available internet options.

-White Plains, NY has a highly concentrated broadband market (HHI: 44,012) where HughesNet dominates with 100% coverage reach — 0 percentage points ahead of the next-largest provider, Starlink at 100%.
-In highly concentrated markets, consumers typically see fewer promotional offers and less pressure on the leading provider to invest in network upgrades.
-The remaining 7 providers in White Plains, NY cover a fraction of addresses, limiting their competitive impact.
+White Plains, NY has a highly concentrated broadband market (HHI: 2,579) where Verizon 5G Home leads with 82% coverage reach — effectively tied with the next-largest provider, Verizon Fios at 82% (a 0 percentage-point gap).
+A coverage lead this wide usually means thinner discounting and slower network reinvestment, since the top provider holds most of the addressable market.
+The remaining 2 providers in White Plains, NY cover a fraction of addresses, limiting their competitive impact.
 Research from the FCC shows that markets with one dominant provider average higher monthly costs compared to markets with two or more meaningfully overlapping competitors.
-Fiber internet is available from 4 providers (Verizon Fios, Optimum, AT&T Internet), with 82% fiber coverage — significantly above the national average of 57%.
+Fiber internet is available from 2 providers (Verizon Fios, Optimum), with 82% fiber coverage — significantly above the national average of 57%.
 Fiber delivers symmetrical upload and download speeds — a key advantage for households with multiple remote workers, video conference participants, or content creators who upload large files.
 Nationally, fiber represents the fastest-growing broadband technology segment, expanding at roughly 8 percentage points of coverage per year.
 Optimum provides the primary cable broadband alternative with 51% coverage — below-average cable infrastructure for a U.S. market of 72%.
 Cable internet uses DOCSIS 3.1 technology to deliver download speeds of 100 Mbps to 1.2 Gbps, though upload speeds (typically 10-35 Mbps) lag behind fiber's symmetrical performance.
 For households that do not require heavy upstream bandwidth, cable plans often offer competitive pricing to fiber.
 Fixed wireless internet — including 5G home internet services — is available from Verizon 5G Home and T-Mobile, reaching 82% of addresses (well above the national fixed wireless average of 32%).
 Fixed wireless offers a no-installation alternative that is increasingly competitive with cable for everyday internet use, with speeds typically ranging from 50-300 Mbps download.
 Unlike satellite, fixed wireless delivers lower latency (20-40 ms), making it viable for video conferencing and gaming.
 Satellite internet (HughesNet, Starlink) reaches addresses that wired broadband can't.
 Starlink's low-Earth-orbit (LEO) technology delivers 20-60 ms latency — a major improvement over geostationary services at 600+ ms — making it a practical choice for rural households without fixed-line options.

 Fiber-optic internet availability in White Plains, NY stands at 94% — 37 percentage points above the national average of 57%.
 This exceptional fiber penetration places White Plains, NY among the top-tier U.S. markets for FTTH (fiber-to-the-home) deployment.
 Residents here benefit from the fastest, most reliable internet technology available, with symmetrical upload and download speeds that support remote work, 4K streaming, and large household bandwidth demands without compromise.
 Cable broadband reaches 92% of addresses — 20 points above the national cable average of 72%.
 Strong cable coverage ensures most households have access to speeds of 100 Mbps or higher, making cable a reliable fallback even where fiber has not yet arrived.
 This area has exceptional fiber-optic penetration, well ahead of the national trajectory.
 FTTH (fiber-to-the-home) availability nationwide has grown approximately 8 percentage points annually since 2022, driven by BEAD infrastructure investments and private carrier expansion.